How does ALL work?

 The Board is also able to invite Observers to be part of Management Board meetings, selected because they lend specialist expertise.

 The Board comprises members who bring a broad range of knowledge and skill to the table to ensure ALL operates to agreed principles and on a firm financial footing.
-The current Board and the Director have the following skills sets and experience: legal knowledge, HR experience, financial management, project planning and delivery, language teaching, coaching, language advisor experience, teacher training experience, bid writing, membership services development and delivery, negotiation skills, experience as senior managers within their own field.
+The current Board has the following skills sets and experience: legal knowledge, HR experience, financial management, project planning and delivery, language teaching, coaching, language advisor experience, teacher training experience, membership services development and delivery, negotiation skills, experience as senior managers within their own field.

 The function of the ALL Council is:

 • to discuss and inform the Association's policies and strategies

 • to contribute to the future development of the Association, helping to deliver some of ALL's strategic objectives

 • to consider proposals for new activities and make recommendations to the Board